tobyweston/blog/source/_posts/2019-09-02-deploy-java-to-debian.md

 ### Native Packager Core Concepts

 The native packager takes care of packaging, the act of putting a list of *mappings* (source file to install target path) into the chosen package format (zip, rpm, etc.).
-Each [packing format](https://www.scala-sbt.org/sbt-native-packager/formats/index.html) your use will expect the package specific files in a specific folder location in your source.
+Each [packaging format](https://www.scala-sbt.org/sbt-native-packager/formats/index.html) you use will expect the package specific files in a specific folder location in your source.
 For example, the Universal plugin will look in `src\universal` for files to add to the zip.
 Debian packaging will look for `src\debian`.

-It uses [Project Arcetypes](https://www.scala-sbt.org/sbt-native-packager/archetypes/index.html) like the [Java CLI Application Archetype](https://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) or [Java Server Application Archetype](https://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) to add additional files to the mappings enriching the created package.
-They don’t provide any new features per se.

 You'll need to read up a little on how to use the plugin, see [Debian specific instructions](https://www.scala-sbt.org/sbt-native-packager/formats/debian.html) but the core concepts include: